omnetpp/omnetpp/ui/org.omnetpp.cdt/templating-readme.txt

 Recognized property file keys:

-  name          Template's display name; defaults to the folder name.
+  templateName  The template's display name; defaults to the folder name.
-                This is the name that appears in the wizard's template selection page. description   Description of the template.
-This may appear as a tooltip or in a description pane in the wizard. category      Template category is used for organizing the templates into a tree in the wizard's template selection page. image         Name of the icon that appears with the name in the wizard's template selection page. dependent     True or false; defaults to true.
-If true, the template's project will be added to the referenced projects list of the new project. be marked as make project as dependent on this one nontemplates  Space-separated list of non-template files or folders; those files won't get copied over to the new project.
+                This is the name that appears in the wizard's template selection page. templateDescription
+                Description of the template.
+This may appear as a tooltip or in a description pane in the wizard. templateCategory
+                Template category is used for organizing the templates into a tree in the wizard's template selection page.
+Defaults to the name of the project that provides the template. templateImage
+                Name of the icon that appears with the name in the wizard's template selection page. addProjectReference
+                True or false; defaults to true.
+If true, the template's project will be added to the referenced projects list of the new project. nontemplates  Space-separated list of non-template files or folders; those files won't get copied over to the new project.
 Wildcards are NOT accepted.
-                The template.properties file and custom wizard page files automatically count as nontemplates, so they don't have to be listed. optionalfiles Space-separated list of files that should be suppressed (i.e. not created) if they would be empty after template processing.
+                The template.properties file and custom wizard page files automatically count as nontemplates, so they don't have to be listed. optionalFiles Space-separated list of files that should be suppressed (i.e. not created) if they would be empty after template processing.
                 Wildcards are NOT accepted.